-- Complete the Graduate School Application for Admission form, which must be submitted online with non-refundable fees of USD 35.00; and - 2.
-Submit either: - Official undergraduate transcripts documenting the completion of a U.S. undergraduate degree from a regionally accredited institution or its equivalent from a governmentally recognized or similar authority as a postsecondary, academic degree-granting institution of higher learning with the equivalent of a 2.5 GPA: or - b.
-Official graduate transcripts documenting completion of a graduate degree from a regionally accredited institution.
-Official graduate transcripts from a nationally accredited institution or its equivalent from governmentally recognized or similar authority as a postsecondary, academic degree-granting institution of higher learning will be considered for admission on a case-bycase basis
+- 1. Complete the Graduate School Application for Admission form, which must be submitted online with non-refundable fees of USD 35.00; and - 2.
+Submit either: - a.
+Official undergraduate transcripts documenting the completion of a U.S. undergraduate degree from an institution with U.S. Department of Education recognized institutional accreditation or its equivalent from a governmentally recognized or similar authority as a postsecondary, academic degree-granting institution of higher learning with the equivalent of a 2.5 GPA; or - b.
+Official graduate transcripts documenting completion of a graduate degree from an institution with U.S. Department of Education recognized institutional accreditation.
+Official graduate transcripts from a nationally accredited institution or its equivalent from governmentally recognized or similar authority as a postsecondary, academic degreegranting institution of higher learning will be considered for admission on a case-by-case basis.